PaulKinlan/paul.kinlan.me/content/2015-07-31-slicing-the-web.markdown

      piece for my in the Physical Web story, discovering capabilities.
 I feel like we need a Web Intents for IoT.
-* __C__omposable - It would be easy to mention just only mention Web Components, but really we are talking about the broader ecosystem of resuable tools, libraries and frameworks.
-There are massive issues of interop at the moment as each tries to own the entire stack.
-We can't lose this.
+* __C__omposable - It would be easy to mention just only mention Web Components, but really we are talking about the broader ecosystem of resuable tools, libraries and frameworks:
+    * There are massive issues of interop at the moment as frameworks try to own the entire stack.
+    * We need to solve client-side delegated functionality.
+Web Intents tried this, but much of it is possible still on the web today but we don't do it.  i.e, I have created a QR code snapper web app, why do you need to build one yourself to integrate it in to your own app, just use mine or any other pre-existing service.
 * __E__phemeral - Two words: Service Worker.
   * Installability is the antithesis of Emphemerality.
 By it's very definition, when you install something it becomes a long running and integrated part of the device.
 Service Worker can give use the best of both worlds: